Christian Walker Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 25th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Marlins pitching staff ranks 24th in MLB.

-- The Marlins' 4.79 team ERA ranks 20th across all league pitching staffs.
+- The Marlins have the 19th-ranked team ERA across all MLB pitching staffs (4.60).

-- The Marlins are sending Garrett (0-0) to the mound to make his second start of the season.
+- Alcantara makes the start for the Marlins, his fourth of the season.
+He is 1-1 with a 5.79 ERA and 11 strikeouts in 18 2/3 innings pitched.

-- The lefty last appeared on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing two earned runs while giving up nine hits.
+- His last time out came on Monday against the Philadelphia Phillies, when the righty tossed four innings, surrendering nine earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.